40 Projects You Can Get Done Over a Long Weekend

-Set aside a full long weekend for this messy, tedious project.
+Set aside a full long weekend with the best wallpaper removers for this messy, tedious project.
 It’s not the most fun DIY project you’ll ever do, but the time and effort you put in to removing wallpaper the right way, repairing any drywall damage and prepping the clean surface for paint will be well worth it in the end.
 Here, we’ll show you the best way to remove wallpaper.

 Build a Fold-Up Workbench

 Sipping a cool drink in the shade of a patio umbrella is the ideal way to spend a hot afternoon.
 And this stylish umbrella table (and how to build a table story) will set your umbrella off beautifully and provide a stable base to avoid accidents when the wind picks up.You’ll need moderate skills to complete this project.
 For example, using pocket screws and operating a miter saw, but you should be able to finish it over a weekend.